Today, I will shed some light on why do induction cooktops turn off automatically.

 - The TIMER had been activated

 - Liquid overflows and spilled over the cooktop

-The above reasons are common and they can happen without you being aware.
+The above and other common problems can happen without you being aware!

 That’s why you must read the instruction manual to understand the product better, firstly.

 And if in any case, your unit still turns off automatically even after going through the five reasons listed above.

 Then I would suggest that you should consult the aftersales or the service department where you have purchased your induction cooktop to have it checked.

 So there you have it folks, thank you for reading.
 If you find this article helpful, or you have some questions or suggestions, please leave a comment below.
 I will answer them as soon as I can to the best of my knowledge.

 2 thoughts on “Why Do Induction Cooktops Turn Off Automatically?
 (The 5 Best Reasons)”

 Hi, I’m so happy to read this article on your site.
 I have learned some tips for automatic induction cooker, which will help me to purchase an induction cooktop for my restaurant.
 Thanks, keep at it.